 2. What information is covered by the Climate Privacy Statement and Terms of Service?

-The Climate Privacy Statement and Terms of Service covers the personal and farm data provided at purchase and submitted during set up, and information gathered through the use of any Climate Corporation products and services, including data generated from the farming equipment you own or lease.
+The Climate Privacy Statement and Terms of Service covers the personal and farm data provided at purchase and submitted during set up, and information gathered through the use of any Climate LLC products and services, including data generated from the farming equipment you own or lease.
 It also covers any non-identifying data collected on our website, such as IP addresses and cookies.

 3. What specific information is collected about me or my farm operation?